Foundation / Corporation

 Arts and Humanities Council of Montgomery County (AHCMC)

 Grants ranging from $1,000 to $5,000 to Montgomery County, Maryland individual artists and scholars to carry out arts and humanities projects across a broad range of disciplines.
-First-time applicants must contact program staff prior to applying and attend at least one workshop or webinar.
-Webinars are scheduled for December 4.
+First-time applicants are required to contact program staff prior to applying.

 Artists and Scholars Project Grants support the work of individual artists and scholars.
 Awards also provide funding for Montgomery County artist and scholar collaborations.
 Grants support artists and scholars who work in a wide array of arts disciplines including performing arts, folk and traditional arts, media arts, visual arts, literary arts, as well as humanities disciplines including history, literature, and philosophy.